Takeshi Kitano: 1990–2000: Film recognition

 After his motorscooter accident, Kitano took up painting.
 His paintings have been published in books, featured in gallery exhibitions, and adorn the covers of many of the soundtrack albums for his films.
 His paintings were featured prominently in his most critically acclaimed film, 1997's Hana-bi.
 Although for years already Kitano's largest audience had been the foreign arthouse crowd, Hana-bi cemented his status internationally as one of Japan's foremost modern filmmakers.
 Although it was not a big success financially, it won the Golden Lion award at the 1997 Venice Film Festival.
 Kitano himself said it was not until he won this award that he was accepted as a serious director in Japan; prior his films were looked at as just the hobby of a famous comedian.

 Among his most significant acting roles were Nagisa Oshima's 1999 film Taboo, in which he played Captain Hijikata Toshizo of the Shinsengumi.
 Kikujiro, released in 1999 and named after his father, was a semi-comedy featuring Kitano as a ne'er-do-well crook who winds up paired up with a young boy looking for his mother, and goes on a series of misadventures with him.

 He hosted Koko ga Hen da yo Nihonjin (English translation, This doesn't make sense, Japanese people!) which was a Japanese TV show that was broadcast weekly from 1998 to 2002, a talk show on which a large panel of Japanese-speaking foreigners from around the world debate current issues in Japanese society.
-He currently hosts Unbelievable, which was relaunched in 2001, and the weekly television program Beat Takeshi's TV Tackle.
+He hosted Unbelievable, until 6 March 2024 when comedian duo Bananaman took over, aswell as the weekly television program Beat Takeshi's TV Tackle.
 TV Tackle is a kind of panel discussion among entertainers and politicians regarding controversial current events.
 Another of his shows is Sekai Marumie TV ("The World Exposed"), a weekly collection of various interesting video clips from around the world, often focusing on the weird aspects of other countries.
 On this show, he plays a childlike idiot, insulting the guests, and usually appearing wearing strange costumes during the show.